isomerpages/moe-temaseksec/_events/Upcoming Events/All Staff Day 2023.md

 Thank you for wanting to visit your teachers at TMS!

-##### Due to the Presidential Elections, the school will be *unable to entertain any alumni* who plan to visit on either 30 & 31 Aug 2023 (Wednesday & Thursday)!
+##### Due to the Presidential Elections, the school will be *unable to entertain any alumni* who plans to visit on 30 & 31 Aug 2023 (Wednesday & Thursday)!

 If you wish to show your appreciation to your teachers, do give them a call or drop a text!